qurbat/blocked-hosts/README.md

 The method used for extracting first level domains was not ideal, due to which a small portion of hostnames were omitted from the compiled input list.

-**NOTE:** Input files for an Internet-wide survey of blocked hosts will soon be made available.
+**Note:**  Input files for an Internet-wide survey of blocked hosts will soon be made available.
 An issue for this exists [here.](https://github.com/qurbat/blocked-hosts/issues/5)

 ## Methodology
-One of the web censorship techniques employed by ACT Fibernet is that of poisoning the DNS `A record` entry for each root domain present on their block list.
+One of the web censorship techniques employed by ACT Fibernet is that of poisoning the DNS `A record` entry for the root domain of a blocked host.

 ```
 tencent.com.
 0 IN A 202.83.21.14